U.S. DEPARTMENT OF STATE

 Proposals must be submitted electronically to the U.S. Embassy in Ottawa at the following email address: Ottawa-PA@State.gov.
-Email applications must only contain the PAS Grants Application, the SF 424, and the budget attachment.
+Email applications must only contain the PAS Grants Application, and the budget attachment.
 Applications are accepted in English only, and final grant agreements will be concluded in English.
 Applicants will receive a confirmation e-mail from the U.S. Embassy Ottawa (PAS) to indicate that we have received the proposal.

 - Application Documents

 Proposals must be a maximum of 12 pages, and must be submitted on the PAS Grants Application form and the budget form.
 Submissions with additional attachments other than the required PAS Application Form and budget form will be rejected.
 Please submit a concise project description, clearly identifying the activities that Public Affairs funding will support.
 The following instructions give a broad overview of what the project description should include, and the evaluation criteria provide details of more program-specific information to provide.